Pipeline Introduction

 Array<Job>

-Defines a set of stage tasks to be executed when the normal flow fails.
+Defines a set of stage tasks to be executed in sequence when the normal workflow fails.
 These tasks will be executed sequentially.

 # endStages